- Perfect for all-day wear

 It’s a slip-on but keeps the foot locked in

-The hands-free, no-tie convenience is especially appreciated by seniors and people who find it challenging to bend over.
+We found that the hands-free, no-tie convenience is especially appreciated by seniors and people who find it challenging to bend over.

 A fully-gusseted tongue definitely contributes to the locked-in fit.